 Common EU rules have been established to ensure that personal data enjoy a high standard of protection everywhere in the EU.
-The two main pillars of the data protection legal framework in the EU are the ePrivacy Directive (Directive on Privacy and Electronic communications), currently under revision, and the new General Data Protection Regulation.
+Currently, the two main pillars of the data protection legal framework in the EU are the ePrivacy Directive (Directive on Privacy and Electronic communications), and the General Data Protection Regulation, adopted in May 2016.

 The EU General Data Protection Regulation ensures that personal data can only be gathered under strict conditions and for legitimate purposes.
 Organisations that collect and manage your personal information must also protect it from misuse and respect certain rights.

-The ePrivacy Directive builds on the EU telecoms and data protection frameworks to ensure that all communications over public networks maintain respect for fundamental rights, in particular a high level of privacy, regardless of the technology used.
-This Directive was last updated in 2009 to provide clearer rules on customers' rights to privacy.
-In particular, new requirements were introduced on data such as "cookies" and on personal data breaches.
-A revision of the Directive is currently under preparation.
+The ePrivacy Directive builds on the EU telecoms and data protection frameworks to ensure that all communications over public networks maintain respect for fundamental rights, in particular a high level of data protection and of privacy, regardless of the technology used.

-The ePrivacy Directive adopted in 2009 requires Member States to ensure that users grant their consent before cookies (small text files stored in the user's web browser) are stored and accessed in computers, smartphones or other device connected to the Internet.
+The ePrivacy Directive requires Member States to ensure that users grant their consent before cookies (small text files stored in the user's web browser) are stored and accessed in computers, smartphones or other device connected to the Internet.

 Telecom operators and Internet Service Providers possess a huge amount of customers data, which must be kept confidential and secure.
 However, sometimes sensible information can be stolen or lost, or illegally accessed.
 The ePrivacy Directive ensures that the provider reports any "personal data breach" to the national authority and informs the subscriber or individual directly of any risk related to personal data or privacy.